-Plus what is left of one of the boats lies nearby on the bottom of the fiord at a depth of nearly 50m.
+What is left of one of the boats lies nearby on the bottom of the fiord at a depth of nearly 50m.

 Away from the wharfs there is a little bit of everything – from sea grass around the bay, to hard & soft corals and elephant ear sponges.

-Diving Papua New Guinea: Tufi Wharf & House Reef – Critters
+Tufi Jetty and House Reef – Critters

-The area around the wharfs is the great place to find critters, particularly during the dry season from July to September, and in the peak diving months of October & November when the water is cooler and the critters come up into shallow water.
+The area around the wharves is the great place to find critters, particularly during the dry season from July to September, and in the peak diving months of October & November when the water is cooler and the critters come up into shallow water.